-- A Scheme to provide incentives to cover the funding gap and harness private market investment in Affordable BTR, dovetails with the goals of Government's Accord. - AHURI studies show, it is well accepted that NRAS-like tax subsidies can leverage private investment in new affordable housing supply.xvi The Federal Government should develop an NRAS-like scheme that gives federal rental incentives to CHPs and/or private organisations to build at-scale housing developments that rent at least at a 20-25% discount to market.
-The original NRAS scheme had both Federal and state/territory contributions to the incentive, had a refundable tax offset (RTO) and delivered circa 28,000 new dwellings and the last dwellings will exit the scheme in 2026xviii.
+- A Scheme to provide incentives to cover the rental gap and harness private market investment in Affordable BTR, dovetails with the goals of Government's Accord. - AHURI studies show, it is well accepted that NRAS-like tax subsidies can leverage private investment in new affordable housing supply.xxvi The Federal Government should develop an NRAS-like scheme that gives federal rental incentives to CHPs and/or private organisations to build at-scale housing developments that rent at a 20-25% discount to market.
+The original NRAS scheme had both Federal and state/territory contributions to the incentive, had a refundable tax offset (RTO) and delivered circa 28,000 new dwellings and the last dwellings will exit the scheme in 2026xxvii.
 Specifically, a New NRAS-like scheme would include: - No requirement that affordable housing be delivered by a charity/CHP specifically, to ensure diverse project origination.
-All participants would otherwise conform to regulations like the CHP's. - The scheme would incorporate both the "20-25% discount to market" and "no more than 30% of income" definitions for affordable housing.
-The funding per dwelling should be as an RTO, indexed to CPI and step-based on the type and size of dwelling provided (i.e.: bedrooms, square metres) and location based on median rents. - Tenant eligibility requirements should follow existing criteria for identifying low- and mediumincome families under affordable housing criteria, and/or eligible key workers. - Scheme to remain in place for at least 10-15 years to give investors comfort that it will not be disbanded (a key issue that delayed NRAS investment), and match investment span for many superannuation and mutual fund investors.
+All participants would otherwise conform to regulations like the CHP's. - The funding per dwelling should be as an RTO, indexed to CPI and step-based on the type and size of dwelling provided (i.e.: bedrooms, square metres) and location based on median rents. - Tenant eligibility requirements should follow existing criteria for identifying low- and mediumincome families under affordable housing criteria, and/or eligible key workers. - Scheme to remain in place for 10-15 years to give investors comfort that it will not be disbanded (a key issue that delayed NRAS investment), and match investment span for many superannuation and mutual fund investors. - CHPs where feasible, are to manage the tenancies as dwellings under management. - UDIA analysis shows that (by way of example), using the annual interest from the proposed \$10bn